ix-ax/axsharp/docfx/articles/compiler/ADDED_MEMBERS.md

 ## AttributeMaximum

-AttributeMaximum is the default added member of all PrimitiveTwins within IX.
+AttributeMaximum is the default added member of all PrimitiveTwins within AXSharp.
 They are used to get or set the maximum value for the variable.
 By default, this attribute contains the maximum value of a given type.

 ~~~
 {#ix-set: AttributeMaximum = 1525.5f}